dortania/vanilla-laptop-guide-legacy/installation/installation-process.md

 Now that you've finished setting up OpenCore, you're finally able to boot, main things to keep in mind:

 * Make sure the laptop is connected to the charger
-  * If the battery isn't properly patched for macOS support, it can be a bit flakey.
-To avoid headaches make sure to to be plugged in
+  * If the battery isn't properly patched for macOS support, it can cause weird behaviors.
+To avoid headaches, make sure to have your device plugged in
 * Enable BIOS settings optimal for macOS
 * Read up on the [Multiboot Guide](https://hackintosh-multiboot.gitbook.io/hackintosh-multiboot/)
 * And a copy of the ~~OpenCore bible~~ [troubleshooting page](https://dortania.github.io/OpenCore-Desktop-Guide/troubleshooting/troubleshooting.html)
-* And a ton of of patience
+* And a ton of patience

 ## Recommended BIOS Settings